ELDAELRA/trsproc/README.md

 * `-txt` creates txt and TRS-placeholder files.
 The first only containing the transcription of the original TRS, the latter having its XML structure.

 * `-vad` converts TextGrid files resulting from the use of a voice activity detection algorithm (VAD) into TRS files.

+* `-vsi-lang` produces a tabular file containing basic information abouth the language tags present in the input TRS.

 * `-vsi` produces a tabular file containing basic lexical information and statistics concerning the input TRS.